navishNSR/Task-Management/README.md

 # Task Management Application

 This Task Management Application is a comprehensive solution developed using Java Spring Boot.
-It features robust user authentication, session management, and CRUD operations, all backed by secure and scalable technologies.
+It features robust user authentication, session management and CRUD operations, all backed by secure and scalable technologies.
 Below is a detailed description of the application, which can be used for your README file on GitHub.

 ## Overview